marisolkoslowski/Marisol/README.md

 ### [Mesh] ([MOOSE - Mesh Syntax](https://mooseframework.inl.gov/syntax/Mesh/))

 Here you will be able to define your own mesh geometry, either by importing a mesh in a supported mesh format, or by generating a mesh with the built-in mesh capabilities of base MOOSE.

-The .geo file used to generate the mesh files is available here.
+Different iterations of the PS-LIPIT Impact simulations can be generated using the .geo code at the [Mesh Folder](https://github.com/marisolkoslowski/Marisol/tree/LIPIT/Mesh), which also containts .msh files used to run the example.
+An imported mesh may be generated as

 	[Mesh]
 	  [someName]